dehbini/terraform-on-aws-ec2/03-Terraform-Settings-Providers-Resources/README.md

 ## Step-02: In c1-versions.tf - Create Terraform Settings Block
 - Understand about [Terraform Settings Block](https://www.terraform.io/docs/language/settings/index.html) and create it
+- Only constant valuses can be used in terraform block
 ```t
 terraform {
   required_version = "~> 0.14" # which means any version equal & above 0.14 like 0.15, 0.16 etc and < 1.xx